 Database monitoring is different from infrastructure and application monitoring.
 It involves monitoring database performance, slow running queries, uptime, etc. It is essential because if a database goes down, it may bring the whole application to a standstill.

-There are various tools that help in monitoring database, like Grafana, Kibana, netstat, etc. While Kibana only collects log metrics data, netstat is apt to displace connections and routing tables.
+Various tools help in monitoring database, like Grafana, Kibana, netstat, etc. While Kibana only collects log metrics data, netstat is apt to displace connections and routing tables.
 Grafana labs give more performance visibility in comparison to others.
 It is an open-source metric analytics and visualization tool that enables developers to write plugins from scratch to integrate with several data sources.

 1. Install and Configure Grafana